adamwan-nexplore/guidebook-nxp-hk/how-we-develop/general.md

     `Write more pure functions and automated tests`

     - `functions` expects that inputs and outputs are always present.
-    - `pure` describes a function that is no change to `non-inputs`.
-In JS/TS, be aware of `Promise` and `async/await`, reading current time, or generating a random stuff.
+    - `pure` describes a function that is no change to `non-outputs`.
+In JS/TS, be aware of `Promise` and `async/await`, reading current time, or generating some random stuff.

 ---
 ## Resources